- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 Read Full BridgingApps Review [2]

-Attainment [3]Attainment’s Dollar & Cents
+Attainment’s Dollar & Cents

-by Attainment Company
+By Attainment Company

 This is a helpful app for teaching and practicing functional math activities involving money.
 It is targeted to adolescents and adults with developmental disabilities, including autism.
 We like the realistic graphics and age-neutral content.

-Price at time of review: $59.99
+Price at time of review: $59.99 | Lite version is FREE

 Available for iOS [4]